Lagos State, Nigeria: Cities of Peace

 VISION: To promote Mediation and a culture of peace in Ikorodu community, and other ICP Network in Lagos.

-MISSION: To dedicate Ikorodu, and all communities in Lagos to a global culture of peace and non-violence through mediation, education, poetry and the arts, working to make peace a consensus value through International Cities of Peace initiatives.
+To dedicate all communities in Lagos to a global culture of peace and non-violence through mediation, education, poetry and the arts, working to make peace a consensus value through International Cities of Peace initiatives.

 This effort toward creating a culture of peace is to reject violence and define the people of Ikorodu and all communities in Lagos as people of peace and as International Cities of Peace